 Question one is relevant in relation to a goal that the client is trying to accomplish with his or her investments.
 If I, as an investor, want to accumulate $5 million in assets with an expectation of spending $2.5 million in retirement while leaving the other $2.5 million as an inheritance to my family, then it would be a simple task to construct an investment plan around these goals.
-Over time as I meet with my advisor I should be able to see whether or not I’m on track to meet that goal.
-In this regard my own financial goals are not tied to industry benchmarks or the market as whole.
+Over time as I meet with my advisor, I should be able to see whether or not I’m on track to meet that goal.
+In this regard, my own financial goals are not tied to industry benchmarks or the market as a whole.

 Question two, however, relies on accurate, relevant benchmarks.
-Question two shifts the attention from the investor to a manager as the steward of assets and this question evaluates how he or she did.
+Question two shifts the attention from the investor to a manager as the steward of assets and this question evaluate how he or she did.
 If the manager is doing a poor job compared with relevant benchmarks then it may make sense to find another manager regardless of whether or not he or she is tracking toward the investor’s goals.
-On the other hand, the investor could be far behind schedule on meeting the stated goal, while the manager performed incredibly well and kept the investor from being even further behind.
+On the other hand, the investor could be far behind schedule for meeting the stated goal, while the manager performed incredibly well and kept the investor from being even further behind.

 All in all, consider building report packages that address both of these questions.
 By doing so managers can answer both fundamental questions and demonstrate the value they are adding as a steward of wealth.

 Rob Bethmann joined First Rate as the firm’s 10th employee in 1998.
 He has served in multiple business units in the company and currently serves as a Director and General Manager in First Rate’s Service Bureau.
 In this role Bethmann manages a staff of analysts and focuses on the delivery of our outsourced offering as well as growing the business in the future.